 Guests revealed for this week's RTE Late Late Show

-The guests have been revealed for this week's RTE Late Late Show with Ryan Tubridy.
+The guests have been revealed for tonight's RTE Late Late Show with Ryan Tubridy.

 This Friday marks the end of an unforgettable Late Late Show season.